herval/mngmnt/pages/buy_in.md

 ![](../imgs/execution_cycle.png)

+## Big Decison Meetings
+- Staff meetings are _not_ a space for making decisions
+- Use staff meetings to identify the most important decisions that need to get made that week, and who should make those decisions
+- Managers should exclude themselves from deciding as much as possible. **Push down the decision making**
+- Don’t let decisions get pushed up

 ## Assertive Inquiry
 - People’s default mode of communication tends to be _advocacy_ - argumentation in favor or their own conclusions and theories, statements about the truth of their own point of view.
 - Advocate your view as a possibility, not as the single right answer.